There’s a big difference between fitting-in and belonging. Tweens and teens understand and experience the difference every day.

 This reminded me of researcher/author Brene Brown’s findings on belonging versus fitting in.
 In her book Rising Strong, Brene shares how middle school students described the difference between belonging and fitting it.
 Here’s what they said:

-Fitting-In: when you want to be a part of something but others don’t want you to be
+Fitting-In: when you want to be a part of something but others may or may not want you to be

 Belonging: when you want to be a part of something and you feel welcome